Best Beaches in Maui with Turtles

 Maluʻaka Beach is known as Turtle Beach because of the abundance of sea turtles that can be seen swimming in the area.
 Maluaka Beach, is located in South Maui and is known for its golden sand, clear blue water, and excellent snorkeling opportunities.

-For the best chance at seeing turtles, snorkel near the rocky shore at either the north end or south end of the beach.
-Just watch out for the rogue wave that might push you into the rocks.
-Mornings are typically better for avoiding high surf conditions while snorkeling at Maluʻaka Beach.
 To get to Maluʻaka Beach, you can park at either end of the beach.
 There are parking lots, restrooms, and showers available at both ends of the beach, which are connected by a paved walking path.
 If you are coming from Wailea Alanui Road, take the turnoff to go to Keawala’i Church and Makena Landing.
 Where the road splits to go to Makena Landing or the church, turn left to reach Maluʻaka Beach

 The Hawaiian green sea turtles mating season typically occurs during the summer months.
 The exact timing can vary, but it generally spans from June to September.
 During the mating season, male green sea turtles actively pursue females in the water.
 Mating often involves courtship behaviors, with males attempting to mount the females.
 Once mating is successful, female turtles come ashore to nest.